 What is UserGems?

-Whenever your customers change their jobs, UserGems automatically surfaces them as new leads/new contacts to your sales reps.
-This allows reps to be in front of the buyers at the right time, and before the competitors are.
+UserGems helps revenue teams drive bigger pipeline and faster sales cycle.
+Whenever your customers change their jobs, UserGems automatically surfaces them as new leads directly in Salesforce.
+This allows reps to be in front of the right buyers at the right time, and ahead of the competitors.